CafeTools/cafetools.github.io/ScreenRecorder/README.md

 ## How to use for automatic recording?
-- Install World of Warcraft add-on
+- Install World of Warcraft addon
 - Just run Screen Recorder before play game.
 - No need to press any buttons.